-Ultra compact and lightweight range of MMA inverter welders, weighing just 4kg approx. Portability allows the welder to be taken to the job at hand, ideal for the mobile technicians & enthusiasts.
-These units can ARC/MMA weld a variety of rods including rutile, basic and stainless from Ø1.6mm up to Ø4mm.
-Features LED display, with thermal cut-out protection, anti-stick, arc force & hot start functions.
-Supplied with 1.6m 12 or 16mm2 cable with electrode holder and a 1.4m 12 or 16mm2 earth clamp and cable, both with 10-25 dinse connectors.
+Ultra-compact and lightweight range of MMA inverter welders, weighing approximately 4kg.
+Portability allows the welder to be taken to the job at hand, ideal for mobile technicians.
+These units can ARC/MMA weld a variety of rods including rutile, basic and stainless from Ø1.6mm up to Ø5mm.
+Features LED display, with thermal cut-out protection, anti-stick, arc force and hot start functions.
+Supplied with 1.6m, 12 or 16mm2 cable with electrode holder and a 1.4m, 12 or 16mm2 earth clamp and cable, both with 10-25 dinse connectors.
 Forced air cooling system.
-Refer to specific models for diameter of rods and cables.
+Note: Refer to specific models for diameter of rods and cables.